Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

 # Listener Manual

 This manual describes the use of Panoptikum from the listener perspective.
-Panoptikum.io offers basic functionality plus additional functionality for registered users.
+Panoptikum.social offers basic functionality plus additional functionality for registered users.

 Basic functionality for listeners